rkweehinzmann/user-documentation/docs/index.md

 This is a short guide to most common questions users of SciCat can face.
 First of all: What is SciCat?
 And why should I use it?
 SciCat, a _science catalogue_, should serve you to find back your data.
 SciCat is a bookkeeping tool accompanying some critical steps during the entire data life cycle which are: getting an *overview of datasets* for data analysis, for re-analysis, for publishing datasets, and in particular for publication.
 In SciCat, only the meta data is stored, descriptions to identify a certain measurements.

 We highlight most promiment features that SciCat offers, but note that SciCat is a general software layer which when integrated with site-specific application develops its full potential.
+For more detailed information on how to run scicat, see [scicatlive documentation](https://www.scicatproject.org/scicatlive/latest/).
+For more details on how to ingest, setup and deploy information from SciCat, see the [site admin manual](operator/index.md).

-## Features: quick links to How-To's
+## Features: Quick links to How-To's for users

 Your data may be of type raw or derived, you may want to login or just browse what's in the catalogue.
 Here is how to find more on how to proceed: